Greenwich Village Society for Historic Preservation: History

+Opposition to housing and development

 The organization has been characterized as a NIMBY ("not in my back yard") group.

 In the early 2000s, the organization sought to prevent owners of 13 old rowhouses from demolishing the houses or altering them.
 The organization also called for historical landmark status for buildings in the Southeast of Greenwich Village.
 The organization has also called for "downzoning" neighbourhoods, which means the imposition of more restrictive zoning regulations in neighborhoods.

 In late 2000s, the organization opposed a proposed expansion of St. Vincent Catholic Medical Center, a hospital in Greenwich Village, with Andrew Berman arguing that the plan would be "a blow to the distinctive historic character of Greenwich Village."
 The hospital said that the plan would modernize its facility, enabling it to provide effective medical care and to improve the financial situation of the hospital.
 The proposed development entailed the demolishment of nine buildings to construct the hospital along with a high-rise apartment tower.
 The Landmarks Preservation Commissioners of New York City unanimously opposed the hospital expansion plans and the project was not pursued, which prompted a celebration by GVSHP.
 In 2010, St. Vincent's filed for bankruptcy and closed down, laying off more than 1,000 staff members.
 The Greenwich Village Society for Historic Preservation said that it had "support[ed] the hospital to the best of our ability" and had provided the hospital with a "community alternative plan" to re-build and modernize.

 In the 2010s, the organization sought to block new construction on the Gansevoort Street, where low-rise meatpacking buildings stand.
 The organization also sought to block housing developments near Hudson River Park.
 The organization was involved in lawsuits to prevent New York University from expanding its campus in New York City.
 The organization also fought for historic landmark status for buildings owned by New York University, which would have prevented re-development by the university of the buildings.
 In 2011, GVSHP was among the neighborhood critics of the owners of a Mexican restaurant in Greenwich Village that painted over the faded signage above the entrance of the venue that once housed the "Fat Black Pussycat Theatre", a club that hosted Bob Dylan, Mama Cass Elliot, Richie Havens and other famous entertainers in the 1950s and 1960s.